 On successfully completing the module students will be able to:

-understand the importance of quantitative research methods for the cumulative growth of knowledge in the political and social sciences;
+1 Understand the importance of quantitative and qualitative research methods for the cumulative growth of knowledge in the political and social sciences

-understand the basic logic of the empirical research process,
+2 Understand the basic logic of the empirical research process

-explain key methodological and statistical concepts relevant to quantitative data analysis,
+3 Be familiar with key methodological and statistical concepts relevant to quantitative and qualitative data analysis

-select and evaluate statistical tests appropriate to explore basic research questions in the fields of politics and international relations,
+5 Select and evaluate methodological approaches appropriate to explore substantive research questions in the fields of politics and international relations

-demonstrate a basic ability to enter, code, manipulate, and examine data sets with SPSS for Windows specialist statistical software,
+6 Have developed a basic ability to enter, code, manipulate, and examine data sets with R

 Back to top